hnvy/blog-1/00. journal/01. logs/journal_1_logs.md

 - T-I = thought/idea
 ```

+# E#4 (28/02/2022) - no template, no problem (T)
+I've had to rethink how I operate things as a result of the neglect of this so-called blog.
+It all began in a rather regular and upbeat manner.
+But, over time, I began to disregard it.
+Why?
+Well, after a few moments of contemplation, I've come up with the answer: I've created too many limiting self-imposed templates and pieces of guidance (which, don't get me wrong, may come in handy at some point in the future.
+Just not now, especially not when this whole thing is nothing but a baby project) that I've held myself accountable to before even gaining a sense of what this venture is all about, which is unrestrained learning.
+I was learning someplace I didn't have to think too hard or be worried of being judged for the messiness of it all by someone (i.e., my overthinking and overcomplicating self).

+I went through this unnecessary tension before every commitment.
+The anxiety and concern that I had made a mistake, whether it was an intellectual or a spelling/grammar one.
+All of this occurred without my realising that mistakes are perfectly acceptable.
+I think that mistakes, not perfectionism, is a better way for us to learn.

+Anyway, let this serve as a reminder to myself.
+There will be no more overcomplicating things.
+This is supposed to be a place where I can share what I've learned and experienced, not a place where I can appease my critical self.

+There will be no more onerous templates to follow from now on.
+It's just me passing along pearls of information.

 # E#3 (10/09/2021) - a free mind is a creative mind (T)
 I was asked the other day about what sort of activities do I do when I listen to a podcast.
 Here was my response:
 > I wander around the room while listening to the podcast.
 It's not the same as going for a walk outside.
 I tend to recall more information that way, which may sound strange.
 Not only that, but I like to use walking and cleaning as a way to disconnect from technology.
 While cleaning, I've solved innumerable dilemmas and come up with countless ideas.
 I don't want to miss out on this opportunity.
 If I listen to a podcast during cleaning, I fail to achieve the same effect.